sanel/hubris/README.md

     Clojure 1.1.0
     user=>

-As message indicate, executing '(hubris.repl/clojure-mode false)' will return you back to plain mode.
+As message indicate, executing **(hubris.repl/clojure-mode false)** will return you back to plain mode.

 ## Installation